|

 system, since GDB needs to examine its symbol tables and such.

-Start up GDB as you normally would, with the target program as
+Start up GDB as you normally would, with the target program as the

-the first argument.
-(You may need to use the --baud option if
+first argument.
+(You may need to use the --baud option if the

-is "gdb TARGET-PROG", or "gdb --baud BAUD TARGET-PROG".
-After
+"gdb TARGET-PROG", or "gdb --baud BAUD TARGET-PROG".
+After that,

-device name (usually a serial device, like /dev/ttyb), or a
+(usually a serial device, like /dev/ttyb), or a "HOST:PORT"

-"HOST:PORT" descriptor.
+descriptor.
 For example:

 (gdb) target remote /dev/ttyb